 Having the opportunity to stay and play in a real live castle is every child’s dream, and Bovey Castle will be all your kids’ dreams come true.
 When you’re not out and about with them exploring the beautiful grounds or the surrounding Devon countryside, your 3- to 7-year-olds can be entertained in The Den, where jewellery making, clay work and stone painting are some of the activities on offer.
 Your 7- to 14-year-olds can become Bovey Rangers.
 Available during UK school holidays, activities on offer include survival skills, archery, air-rifle shooting, fishing, apple pressing, bird-box making and 4×4 offroad driving.

 Oh, and on top of all of this, you need to try and pack in the daily falconry display, the daily hen egg collecting, a play with the hotel ferrets, a bike ride, a horse ride, a swim, a game of table tennis and rounds of croquet, boules and petanque.
+All these options and the gorgeous setting easily makes Bovey Castle one of the most family-friendly hotels in England.

 The Four Seasons Hotel, Hampshire is the sort of place you could happily move into for good.
 Sumptuous bedrooms, lovely lounges, great food and drink — it’s better than a home from home.
 When you want time with your kids and without them, it has both bases more than covered.
 The children’s entertainment programme, Kids for All Seasons, runs most weekends and over most UK school holidays.
 Activities include craft-making, kite flying, football, treasure hunts and visits to the on-site equestrian centre.
 You can also book your children into Own a Pony for a Day, where they get to spend the day at the equestrian centre learning how to care for a pony.
 Tennis, cycling, clay pigeon shooting, fishing and falconry are amongst the other onsite activities.